Cirkit Designer Logo

 Important Considerations and Best Practices

-• Check Current Requirements: Ensure that the total current draw of your device(s) does not exceed the adapter's maximum output current of 2A.
+• Check Current Requirements: Ensure the total current draw of your connected devices does not exceed 2A.

-• Arduino UNO Example: The ADAPTO 5 VOLT can be used to power an Arduino UNO via its barrel jack or USB port.
-Below is an example of how to use it with an Arduino UNO:
+The ADAPTO 5 VOLT can be used to power an Arduino UNO via its USB port.
+Below is an example of a simple Arduino sketch to blink an LED while powered by the adapter:

 void setup() {